Ravensburger: History

 At the turn of the 20th century, his product line broadened to include picture books, books, children’s activity books, art instruction manuals, non-fiction books, and reference books as well as children’s games, Happy Families, and activity kits.
 In 1900, the Ravensburger blue triangle trademark was registered with the Imperial patent office.
-As of 1912, many board and activity games had an export version that was distributed to Western Europe, the countries of the Danube Monarchy as well as Russia.
+As of 1912, many board and activity games had an export version that was distributed to Western Europe and the countries of the Danube Monarchy as well as Russia.

 Before the First World War, Ravensburger had around 800 products.
-The publishing house was damaged during the Second World War and continued to produce games in the years of the reconstruction.
+The publishing house was damaged during the Second World War but continued to produce games in the years of the reconstruction.
 The company focused on children's games and books and specialized books for art, architecture, and hobbies, and from 1962 grew strongly.
 The company started to produce jigsaw puzzle games in 1964, and in the same year opened subsidiaries in Austria, France, Italy, the Netherlands, Switzerland and the United Kingdom.
 In 1977, the company split into a book publishing arm and a game publishing arm.

 Today there are approximately 1800 available books and 850 games as well as puzzles, hobby products, and CD-ROM titles at Ravensburger and its subsidiaries, which include Alea for "hobby and ardent game players" and F.X.
 Schmid for games, playing cards and children's books.
 Ravensburger products are exported to more than fifty countries.